EdDataScienceEES/tutorial-evapp23/tut_template.md

 # Import data from the Living Planet Index - population trends of vertebrate species from 1970 to 2014
 data <- read.csv("LPIdata_CC.csv")
 ```
-For the first plot we will be creating a scatter plot using `ggplot2`as a way to then compare it to a scatter plot created using `plotly`.
+For the first plot we will be creating a scatter plot using `ggplot2`as a way to then later compare it to a scatter plot created using `plotly`.
 We will be plotting the __Elephant abundance from the year 1970 to 2013 in different African regions__

 So first we need to reshape and clean up our data